 The Parallax View

-The Parallax View is a 1974 American political thriller film produced and directed by Alan J. Pakula, and starring Warren Beatty, Hume Cronyn, William Daniels and Paula Prentiss.
-The screenplay by David Giler and Lorenzo Semple Jr. was based on the 1970 novel by Loren Singer.
-The story concerns a reporter's investigation into a secretive organization, the Parallax Corporation, whose primary focus is political assassination.
+The Parallax View is a 1974 American political thriller film starring Warren Beatty, Paula Prentiss, Hume Cronyn, William Daniels, Kenneth Mars, Walter McGinn, Kelly Thordsen and Jim Davis in support.
+Produced and directed by Alan J. Pakula, its screenplay is by David Giler and Lorenzo Semple Jr., based on the 1970 novel by Loren Singer.
+The story concerns a reporter's investigation into a secretive organization, the Parallax Corporation, whose business is political assassination.

 Plot